kulsoom-abdullah/Draviz/README.md

 ======
 ![Alt text](https://github.com/kulsoom-abdullah/Draviz/blob/master/screenshots/Draviz.jpg "Optional Title") This repository includes:
- * **dravis_final.pdf** - PDF of the slides from the project presentation which includes screenshots of the d3 visualization.
+* **dravis_final.pdf** - PDF of the slides from the project presentation which includes screenshots of the d3 visualization
 * Python and D3 code from the group project that Spring 2014 (I audited Data and Visual Analytics, a Computer Science course at Georgia Tech)
 * Screenshots of the D3 visualization

  <!---The D3 demo can be run by downloading *draviz.html*, and the d3 folder (which contains *d3.min.js* and *colorbrewer.v1.min.js*), then clicking on draviz2.html or opening it with your web browser.   --->